flathub/com.jetbrains.IntelliJ-IDEA-Ultimate/README.md

 $ ls /app/bin (bundled with this flatpak)
 ```

+## Running GUI app from IDE
+By default, java uses X11 but not exist inside Flatpak there is only Wayland.
+You need to switch to Wayland toolkit for your app.
+Go to `Edit Configuration`, `Modify options` and enable `Add VM Options`.
+On the new box named `VM Options` add:

+`-Dawt.toolkit.name=WLToolkit`

 ## Flatpak extensions
-To get support for additional languages, you have to install SDK extensions, e. g.
+To get support for additional languages, you have to install SDK extensions, e.g.
 ```
 $ flatpak install flathub org.freedesktop.Sdk.Extension.openjdk
 $ flatpak install flathub org.freedesktop.Sdk.Extension.openjdk21